This is my log of repairing/re-fitting and restoring a 1937 Wurlitzer Model 24 jukebox. Feel free to drop me a note if you have questions.

 Update: December 21th, 2015

-TheType24 is not as fancy wurli_frontas later Wurlitzer models.
+TheType24 is not as fancy as later Wurlitzer models.
 But Paul Fuller, the designer, had the cool idea to install 5 plastic lucid rods into the front grill.
 Those rods had little color filters on top and were illuminated by a regular white light bulb.
 The light and the filters would illuminate the rods with different colors giving the jukebox a nice accent.
 My filters where mostly broken so I replaced the ordinary white bulb with a color LED bulb and that looked quite nice.

 But I wanted even more colors.